 Intersex Society of North America (ISNA) -- www.isna.org

 Androgens are most important during early development in the womb.
-People with Reifenstein syndrome can have a normal lifespan and be totally healthy, but they may be have difficulty making a baby.
-In the most severe cases, boys with outer female genitals or an extremely small penis may have psychological and emotional problems.
+People with PAIS can have a normal lifespan and be totally healthy, but they may have difficulty conceiving a child.
+In the most severe cases, boys with outer female genitals or an extremely small penis may have psychological or emotional problems.

 When to Contact a Medical Professional

-Call your health care provider if you, your son, or a male family member has infertility or incomplete development of male genitals.
-Genetic testing and counseling are always recommended if this disease is suspected.
+Call your provider if you, your son, or a male family member has infertility or incomplete development of male genitals.
+Genetic testing and counseling are recommended if PAIS is suspected.

 Prenatal testing is available.
-People with a family history of these conditions should consider genetic counseling.
-Testosterone treatment that is started early may prevent some infertility.
+People with a family history of PAIS should consider genetic counseling.